Code-Institute-Submissions/alexzanotti-milestone.project.4/README.md

 - This is then displayed when the user creates/comments on a plan/post.

 ## Contact
 - The contact page contains a form that the user is able to complete.
-It asked for their Name, Email and Message.
+It asks for their Name, Email and Message.
 - The "Submit" button is disabled until the user completes all fields.
-The color of the "Submit" button will slightly change when this occurs
+This is ensured by a javascript script.

 ## Contact Management
 - The page title and image block are set to "Contact Management".
 - The content block of the page contains a header, some descriptive text, and a table showing all submitted contact forms.
 - Each row in the table corresponds to a single contact form.
 - Columns include "Name", "Email", "Created", "Updated", "Status", and "Action".
+- Note that some columns in these tables will not display for small and medium screen sizes to optimize for mobile viewing.
 - Each row is also a link to an update page for the respective contact form.
 - There's also a delete button in the "Action" column that can stop the event propagation when clicked to avoid triggering the row's click event.
 - The page also includes a script at the end (inside the "endscripts" block).
 This script makes each row in the table clickable, redirecting to the URL stored in the "data-href" attribute of the row when clicked.